sat3ll/avr_snippets/README.md

-# avr_snippets
+# AVR Code snippets
-AVR Code snippets for quick reference/use
+AVR Code snippets for quick reference/use.
+Readily useable on a Arduino Uno (ATmega328P) without any changes.